royalsarkis/liferay-arm64/README.md

 # Running Liferay docker images for Arm64
 Official Liferay Docker images only support AMD processor.
 So, the **Beorn Technologies** team has therefore developed a script to build images supporting the ARM64 processor.

-New images will be built the same way official images are built, but they are based on images that support the ARM64 processor.
+The new images will be built the same way official images are built, but they are based on images that support the ARM64 processor.

 # Usage
 * Clone this repository